 The pandemic impacted all of us in profound ways.
 The DJCGC continues to provide services, to re-invent and grow to meet our community’s needs.
 Now more than ever we need your financial support to help weather this crisis.
 If you are able, please consider making a donation to help keep our physical and virtual doors open.
-Click on the donate button or contact us at email@example.com.
+Contact us at firstname.lastname@example.org.

 SCOTIABANK MARATHON CHARITY FUNDRAISER

 The Scotiabank Toronto Waterfront Marathon is going virtual throughout October.
 This annual event provides a significant fundraising opportunity for the Centre — last year, we raised $65,000!
 This year, we’re putting together a team of runners/walkers/strollers to participate in a 5 km walk around the Centre (250 Davisville Ave.) on Sunday, October 18th.